 Admission for the Shows

-Prices for last year’s shows ranged from around $30 to up to $80 depending on which show you attended and which seats you selected.
-The prices in 2025 will likely be comprarable, although this is to be confirmed.
+Prices for this year’s shows range from around $30 up to $60 depending on which shows you attend and which seats you select.
 There is no registration needed for the free performances.
 You can just show up and enjoy them whenever you want and for as long as you’d like.

 Schedule of Events